-Texas Fish and Game Hunting Editor Lou Marullo believes hunters should focus on “ice cream” for deer in the coming archery-only season.
+Texas Fish and Game Hunting Editor Lou Marullo (and lifelong bowhunting enthusiast) believes hunters should focus on “ice cream” for deer in the coming archery-only season.

 Well, sort of.

 In Texas, most hunting is done over corn feeders are at least corn sprinkled on a trail or sender.
 On public land this is not legal and the fact is relying solely on corn during the archery-only season is a big mistake.

 You should be looking for the “ice cream” foods.